Bloom Into You: Plot

 Koyomi finishes the first draft of the play.
 The narrative follows an amnesiac girl who must choose which person's view of her is her true self, with the original ending involving the girl choosing her lover's view.
 When the student council holds a study camp to practice for the play, actor Tomoyuki Ichigaya, a former classmate of Mio's, is brought in to help.
 From him, Touko learns that Mio was a very different person than who she is now, leaving her conflicted.
 Concerned, Yuu has Koyomi change the ending to have the protagonist choose to be herself instead of conforming to a specific person's view, believing that this will help Touko come to terms with herself.
 When the play is performed at the cultural festival, its narrative and Touko's performance are acclaimed by the audience, and the manager of a local theater troupe approaches Touko, asking her to join them and become an actress.
 She initially declines, but eventually reconsiders and accepts.

 Touko thanks Yuu for her support and reiterates her wish for Yuu to stay with her as she is.
 However, Yuu has developed feelings for Touko, and abruptly confesses her love.
-She misinterprets Touko's shocked response as rejection and runs away, causing Touko to realize that she has been overly imposing.
+She misinterprets Touko's shocked response as rejection and runs away.
+Touko realizes that her ultimatum that Yuu not fall in love with her has caused Yuu to repress herself.
 Meanwhile, Sayaka speaks with café owner Miyako Kodama, in whom she confides her own romantic feelings for Touko.
 When the second-years take a class trip to Kyoto, Sayaka formally confesses to Touko.
-Touko turns Sayaka down, acknowledging her love for Yuu.
+Touko turns Sayaka down and acknowledges her love for Yuu.
 Although dejected, Sayaka accepts this.
 Elsewhere, Yuu realizes that she is running away from her problems.
 The two reconcile and Yuu finally openly reciprocates Touko's feelings.

 Over time, Yuu and Touko become more emotionally and physically intimate with each other.
 This culminates when they go bowling together, with the agreement that whoever wins gets to make a request of the other.
 Yuu wins and asks to sleep over at Touko's house.
 Touko agrees, confessing she had wanted to arrange that as well.
-They spend the evening at Touko's parents' condo, where they have sex.
+They spend the evening at Touko's parents' apartment, where they have sex for the first time.

-Three years later, Yuu and Touko have graduated high school, enrolled in college, and are now wearing rings on their fingers.
+Three years later, Yuu and Touko have enrolled in university and are now wearing rings on their fingers.
 They reunite with the former student council members to attend the cultural festival at their old high school.
 As Yuu and Touko reminisce about how their relationship started and reflect on their new lives as adults, they walk off into the night.